 If your baby has any of the above risk factors, it would be wise to work with a pediatric allergist early on in your solid food journey.
-Otherwise, aim to introduce the common food allergens between 6 and 12 month of age.
+Otherwise, aim to introduce the common food allergens between 6 and 12 months of age.

-How to introduce allergenic foods to babies
+Introducing allergenic foods to babies

 - Start small: The smaller the quantity served, the less severe an allergic reaction may be.
 Start with scant amounts, such as 1/8 teaspoon of a finely ground nut added to your baby’s bowl of oatmeal.
 If there is no reaction, try gradually increasing the amount over the next few days until you work your way up to larger amounts.
 Once you’ve ruled out an allergy to that food, aim to offer it to your baby as frequently as you can, but weekly at minimum.